Working Holiday in Canada

 Every year, the Government of Canada allocates a certain number of permits in each IEC category to each country.

-Note: There’s no quota system in place for Australian citizens—lucky them!
+Note: There’s no quota system in place for Australian citizens—lucky!

-05. When to apply for a Canada Working Holiday permit
+04. When to apply for a Canada IEC Working Holiday

-International Experience Canada (IEC) seasons usually start mid-fall and end mid-fall the following year.
+International Experience Canada (IEC) seasons usually start mid-autumn and end mid-autumn the following year.
 You can apply for an IEC permit anytime during an ongoing season.

-The five steps of a Working Holiday permit application:
+The five steps of a Working Holiday application:

 Step 1 – Submit your profile to the Working Holiday pool.
 At this stage, there are no fees to pay.
 Create an IRCC account, then complete and submit your profile to the Working Holiday pool.
 You only need to submit your profile once—it will stay in the pool until it’s drawn or until the end of the IEC season.

-Step 2 – This step is a waiting game, as you’re keeping your fingers crossed to receive an Invitation to apply (ITA).
-The Invitation to apply is the key to move onto the next step, i.e. the application for a Working Holiday permit to Canada.
-Invitations to apply are sent randomly during “rounds of invitations.”
-Remember that it all comes down to luck, profiles aren’t reviewed based on work experience, skills, etc. If you do not receive an Invitation to apply by the end of the IEC season, you can submit your profile to a pool again the following year.
-If you do receive an Invitation to apply, you have 10 days to accept it or decline it—if you do accept it, you’re moving onto step 3.
+Step 2 – This step is a waiting game, as you’re keeping your fingers crossed to receive an Invitation to Apply (ITA).
+The ITA is the key to move onto the next step, i.e. the application for a Working Holiday permit.
+ITAs are sent randomly during “rounds of invitations.”
+Remember that it all comes down to luck; profiles aren’t reviewed based on work experience, skills, etc. If you do not receive an ITA by the end of the IEC season, you can submit your profile to a pool again the following year.
+If you do receive an ITA, you have 10 days to accept or decline it—if you do accept it, you’re moving onto step 3.

-Step 3 – You have 20 days to submit your completed application, provide supporting documents and pay the CA$338 fee after accepting an Invitation to apply.
+Step 3 – You have 20 days to submit your completed application, provide supporting documents and pay the CA$357 fee after accepting an Invitation to apply.
 Don’t miss the deadline!

-Step 5 – Up to 8 weeks later (or even much faster!) you will receive a Port of Entry (POE) Letter of Introduction, also called “Correspondence Letter,” “Introduction Letter” or “Introductory Letter.”
-This is the document you will have to show when you arrive in Canada to have the actual work permit issued.
-You have 12 months to enter Canada and “activate” your Working Holiday permit after the Port of Entry (POE) Letter of Introduction is issued.
+Step 5 – Up to eight weeks later (or hopefully faster!) you will receive a Port of Entry (POE) Letter of Introduction, also called your “Introduction Letter” or “Introductory Letter.”
+This is the document you will need to show when you arrive in Canada to have the actual work permit issued.
+You have 12 months to enter Canada and “activate” your Working Holiday permit after the POE Letter of Introduction is issued.

 To learn more about the application process, read Step-By-Step Guide to International Experience Canada Work Permits — International Co-op, Young Professionals and Working Holiday Applications.